Ricordy/SL-SmartContracts/README.md

 **Withdrawing/Refunding**

 1. Any user with the required level and an investment done will be able to get the funds.
-2. The funds can only be withdrew/refunded if the contract is in “Withdraw” or “Refund” status.
+2. The funds can only be withdrawn/refunded if the contract is in “Withdraw” or “Refund” status.
 3. The function called in case of refund is exactly the same as in case of withdraw, thus why the profit rate is only settled after the investment is passed to withdraw state with a refill (see below).
-4. The action can be performed calling:
+4. The action can be performed by calling:

 ```solidity
 /// @notice Allows a user to withdraw their investment.